alttch/bma-info/eva4/include/accounting.rst

 Functionality
 =============

-The service provides node-local or cloud-wide accounting.
-Accounting measures the resources used by a user during access.
-It also may contain critical system messages sent by the core or services themselves.
+The service provides node-local or cloud-wide event accounting.
+Accounting measures the resources used (modified) by a user during access, such as :ref:`eva4_unit` actions, :ref:`eva4_lmacro` executions, file management operations etc.

+The audit trail contains also failed authentication attempts, unauthorized API usage, critical system messages sent by the core or services themselves.

 Cloud-wide accounting
 ---------------------